All Episodes

 We may agree that certain information should be released at the appropriate time with care to preserve classified information and the integrity of any investigation.

-I have already been pushing the department to review the classified referral memorandum to confirm the mammals classification markings so that we can release the unclassified portions as soon as possible.
+I've already been pushing the department to review the classified referral memorandum to confirm the mammals classification markings so that we can release the unclassified portions as soon as possible.

-And the FBI is falsely claiming that three of our unclassified paragraphs each contain the same or single classified fact.
+But now the department has deferred to the FBI, and the FBI is falsely claiming that three of our unclassified paragraphs each contain the same or single classified fact.

 Even if these portions of our referral did reference the allegedly classified fact at issue, it is hard to understand why that fact should be classified.

-First, the deputy attorney general has discussed the fact at issue with me more than once in an unsecured space and on an unsecured phone line.
+First, the Deputy Attorney General has discussed the fact at issue with me more than once in an unsecured space and on an unsecured phone line.

 That ought to tell you something.